-Emil Wagner was born in 1938 in Landshut, Germany but moved to Eger (now Cheb), Czechoslovakia.
-At the start of the war, he and his family were forced to evacuate to Vilsbiburg, Germany, where he remained until the age of nineteen, when he emigrated to the United States.
-This 2021 interview details his struggle to adjust to life in Cleveland, Ohio, serving in the military, becoming a member of the Donauschwaben, and working as a master cabinet-maker.
+Emil Wagner was born in 1938 in Landshut, Germany, but moved to Eger (now Cheb), Czechoslovakia.
+At the start of the war, he and his family were forced to evacuate to Vilsbiburg, Germany, where he remained until the age of nineteen, when he immigrated to the United States.
+This interview details his struggle to adjust to life in Cleveland, serving in the military, becoming a member of the Donauschwaben, and working as a master cabinetmaker.

 Wagner, Emil (interviewee)

 "Emil Wagner interview, 04 March 2021" (2021).
 Cleveland Regional Oral History Collection.
 Interview 195016.

 Bill Franklin [00:00:03] So my name is Bill Franklin, and today is March the 4th, two thousand twenty one, and we're interviewing Emil Wagner.
 That's correct, right Mr. Wagner?

 Bill Franklin [00:00:19] Good.
 So the first thing I wanted to ask you was where where are you from?
 What was your hometown?